ethereum-optimism/pm/src/audit-request-template.md

 # **Overview**

-Link to Audit Readiness Document
+Link to Security Readiness Document

 ## **Timeline and key stakeholders:**